-In PY2021-22's Q4, it was further decided to renew the process of Memoranda of Understanding betwixt AEFLA Providers and the DLR's One-Stop Local Offices.
-These MOUS will also commence with the start of PY2022-23.
+The process of drafting, reviewing, and signing Memoranda of Understanding betwixt AEFLA Providers and the DLR's One-Stop Local Offices recommenced with the start of PY2022-23.
+These MOUs formally articulated local expectations for Referrals, Services, and tandem Case Management of Co-Enrollments.